Zappingsbrew/yeswnp/README.md

-# No NowPlaying
+# Yes WebNowPlaying

 Converts any skin using SpotifyPlugin or NowPlaying to use WebNowPlaying

 # Usage

-Install the latest .rmskin from [releases](https://github.com/reisir/nonp/releases).
+Install the latest .rmskin from [releases](https://github.com/Zappingsbrew/yeswnp/releases).

 Load the skin (should load automatically on install).